 By Mary P. Snyder

-If you need to register a foreign national in the H-1B lottery, or if you have questions regarding business immigration legal matters, please contact Mary P. Snyder or another member of the Labor & Employment Practice Group.
+If you have questions regarding the OSHA ETS, please contact Mary P. Snyder or another member of the Labor & Employment Practice Group.